Strong gravitational lensing by rotating Simpson--Visser black holes: Conclusions

 The spacetime singularities in classical general relativity are inevitable, which are also predicted by the celebrated singularity theorems.
 However, it is a general belief that singularities do not exist in nature, and they are the limitations of general relativity.
 In the absence of well-defined quantum gravity, models of regular black holes have been studied.
 Therefore, it is instructive to explore the gravitational lensing to assess the dependence of observables on the parameter $l$ and compare the results with those for the Kerr black holes.

 With this motivation, we have analyzed the strong gravitational lensing of light due to rotating Simpson-Visser black holes, which besides the mass $M$ and angular momentum $a$ has an additional deviation parameter $l$.
-We have examined the effects of the black hole parameter $l$ on the light deflection angle $\alpha_{D}(\theta)$ and lensing observables $ \theta_{\infty} $, $s$, $r_{\text{mag}}$, $u_{m}$, in the strong-field observation, due to rotating Simpson-Visser black holes and compare them to the Kerr black holes.
+We have examined the effects of the black hole parameter $l$ on the light deflection angle $\alpha_{D}(\theta)$ and lensing observables $ \theta_{\infty} $, $s$, $r_{\text{mag}}$, $u_{m}$, in the strong field observation, due to rotating Simpson-Visser black holes and compare them to the Kerr black holes.
 We have analytically derived the first order geodesic equations in the background of Simpson-Visser black holes.
 The observer and source's geometrical relation has been expressed using an asymptotic lens equation that we combined with geodesic equations to obtain the strong lensing coefficients $\bar{a}$, $\bar{b}$ and deflection angle.
-We have numerically calculated the strong lensing coefficients and lensing observables as functions of $l$ and $a$ for the relativistic images. we find that $\bar{a}$ increases whereas $\bar{b}$ and deflection angle $\alpha_D$ decrease with increasing $l$.
+We have numerically calculated the strong lensing coefficients and lensing observables as functions of $l$ and $a$ for the relativistic images. we find that $\bar{a}$ increases whereas $\bar{b}$ and deflection angle $\alpha_D$ decrease with increasing $l$. $u_m$ depends only on the spin of the black hole and is independent of the black hole parameter $l$.
 We have calculated the position, separation and relative magnification of these images for supermassive black holes, namely, Sgr A*, M87, NGC 4649 and NGC 1332.
+Time delay $\Delta T_{2,1}$ of the first and second image when they are on the same side of the source has also been obtained.
+The observables $\theta_{\infty}$ and $\Delta T_{2,1}$ do not depend of $l$.
+Further, the relative magnification of the first and innermost images is independent of the black hole mass or its distance from the observer.
 Interestingly, it turns out that the separation between the two relativistic images for Simpson-Visser black holes is greater than that for the Kerr black holes.